 |Member of the Institute of Medieval and Early Modern Studies|

-I was appointed Professor of French in January 2019.
-I moved to Durham to take up the Chair created, along with two Associate Professorships in French, by way of succession to Lucille Cairns and John O’Brien.
+In September 2021 I began a three-year period of research leave thanks to the award by the Leverhulme Trust of a Major Research Fellowship.
+I moved to Durham University in 2019 to take up the Chair in French created by way of succession to Lucille Cairns and John O’Brien.
 I had spent the previous thirteen years at Oxford, as Fellow and Tutor in French at Oriel College, and as (first) University Lecturer in French and (latterly) Professor of French and Comparative Literature.

+I am the founding General Editor of Translatio, a book series published by Durham University IMEMS Press, exploring pre-modern translation in all its guises.
 I am a former Editor of Early Modern French Studies, the journal of the UK Society for Early Modern French Studies, on whose Executive Committee I sit.
 I am a Member of the Jury du Prix XVIIe siècle (on behalf of La Société d’Étude du XVIIe siècle, France) and of the Editorial Board for the French Renaissance Texts in Translation (FRTT) series published by AMS Press (New York).
-I am a Literary Theory Consultant for the Oxford English Dictionary.

-My research interests lie in French language and literature, broadly conceived, with a particular emphasis on early modern studies, comparative literature, translation and transcultural studies, word histories, and questions of critical method.
+My research interests lie in French language and literature, broadly conceived, with a particular emphasis on early modern studies, comparative and world literature, translation and transcultural studies, word histories, and questions of critical method.

-Both of these pieces of individual research are related to the ongoing work of broader collaborative projects in which I am involved.
-I co-direct an international research group, Early Modern Keywords, whose aim is to compile a new vocabulary of early modern European culture and society in a multilingual and interdisciplinary perspective.
-I am also an active member of Storming Utopia.
-The project has so far seen an intergenerational group performing an ‘tempestuous experiment in practical utopianism’ in several ways: making a new piece of theatre that draws on More’s Utopia, Shakespeare’s Tempest, and Montaigne’s essay ‘On Cannibals’; performing the show in Oxford and Venice; and running events enabling members of the public to engage in the questions of research and creative practice that lie at the heart of the project.
+This project is related to the ongoing work of broader collaborative projects in which I am involved.
+I co-direct an international research group based at Durham's Institute of Medieval and Early Modern Studies, Early Modern Keywords, whose aim is to compile a new vocabulary of early modern European culture and society in a multilingual and interdisciplinary perspective.
+I am also a member of Storming Utopia.
+The project has so far seen an intergenerational group performing a ‘tempestuous experiment in practical utopianism’ in several ways: making a new piece of theatre that draws on More’s Utopia, Shakespeare’s Tempest, and Montaigne’s essay ‘On Cannibals’; performing the show in Oxford and Venice; and running events enabling members of the public to engage in the questions of research and creative practice that lie at the heart of the project.
 I previously directed a major collaborative project exploring evolutions of Caribbean cultural identity in the long age of globalization.